LLNL/pysolate/docs/source/reference/api.rst

 API Reference
 =============

-This page gives an overview of all public pyblockseis objects, functions and methods.
+This page gives an overview of all public pysolate objects, functions and methods.

 Core Modules